 Acetylcholine also triggers chemokine and cytokine release from structural cells that play a role in COPD pathogenesis.
-For example, bronchial epithelial cells exhibit neutrophil, eosinophil and monocyte chemotactic activity in response to acetylcholine [9;10].
+For example, bronchial epithelial cells exhibit neutrophil, eosinophil and monocyte chemotactic activity in response to acetylcholine [9, 10].
 Since the synthesis of non-neuronal acetylcholine is relatively high in bronchial epithelial cells [11], these results implicate a role for acetylcholine (autocrine or paracrine) in initiating inflammatory responses.
-This contention is supported by animal studies that demonstrate protective effects of anticholinergics on inflammation induced by inhaled allergen [12] or inhaled diesel particles
+This contention is supported by animal studies that demonstrate protective effects of anticholinergics on inflammation induced by inhaled allergen [12] or inhaled diesel particles [13].

-[13].
 In addition, increased expression of ChAT has been reported in fibroblasts from active smokers and COPD patients [14].
-Similar observations were reported in vitro in HFL-1 fibroblasts treated with cigarette smoke extract [14].
+Similar observations were reported in vitro in human lung fibroblasts (HFL-1) treated with cigarette smoke extract [14].
 Whether acetylcholine regulates inflammatory responses in COPD is, however, largely unknown.

-The airway smooth muscle cell is increasingly recognized as an important cellular source of pro-inflammatory cytokines and growth factors, including interleukin (IL)-6, IL-8, MCP-1, VEGF and others (see [15-17] for review) and it appears to play an important immunomodulatory role in airways diseases such as asthma and COPD.
-The immunomodulatory function of airway smooth muscle has mostly been studied in cell culture; these studies have revealed that G protein coupled receptor agonists, growth factors, cytokines and extracellular matrix proteins can induce the release of significant amounts of pro-inflammatory cytokines [15-17].
-In addition, airway smooth muscle cells exhibit IL-8 release in response to cigarette smoke extract, which is strongly augmented by cytokines such as TNF- α [18].
+The airway smooth muscle cell is increasingly recognised as an important cellular source of pro-inflammatory cytokines and growth factors, including interleukins (IL)-6 and -8, monocyte chemoattractant protein (MCP)-1, vascular endothelial growth factor (VEGF) and others (see [15-17] for review) and it appears to play an important immunomodulatory role in airways diseases such as asthma and COPD.
+The immunomodulatory function of airway smooth muscle has mostly been studied in cell culture; these studies have revealed that Gprotein-coupled receptor agonists, growth factors, cytokines and extracellular matrix proteins can induce the release of significant amounts of pro-inflammatory cytokines [15-17].
+In addition, airway smooth muscle cells exhibit IL-8 release in response to cigarette smoke extract, which is strongly augmented by cytokines such as tumour necrosis factor (TNF)- $\alpha$ [18].
 The regulatory role of acetylcholine in these synthetic airway smooth muscle cell responses is largely unknown.
 A study using bovine tracheal smooth muscle strips showed that stimulation with carbachol resulted in increased expression of IL-8, cyclooxygenase (COX)-1 and -2 at the mRNA level [19].
-This study together with the fact that airway smooth muscle expresses muscarinic M2 and M3 receptors in abundance suggest a role for these receptors in release of mediators.
+This study [19], together with the fact that airway smooth muscle expresses muscarinic M2 and M3 receptors in abundance, suggests a role for these receptors in release of mediators.
 Therefore airway smooth muscle may represent a primary target of acetylcholine released by nerve and other cell types in the airways.

-Based on the above mentioned observations, in the present study, we aimed to characterize the pro-inflammatory response of human airway smooth muscle cells induced by muscarinic receptor stimulation, and to investigate potential functional interactions with cigarette smoke extract.
-In addition, we aimed to investigate the role of muscarinic M_2 and M_3 receptor subtype(s) involved in these responses.
+Based on the above-mentioned observations, in the present study, we aimed to characterise the pro-inflammatory response of human airway smooth muscle cells induced by muscarinic receptor stimulation, and to investigate potential functional interactions with cigarette smoke extract.
+In addition, we aimed to investigate the role of muscarinic M2 and M3 receptor subtype(s) involved in these responses.